Aim

 Blinking

-quick, effortless blink, lasting only 1/40th of a second, which
+and effortless, lasting only 1/40th of a second, which is barely

 Blinking lubricates and cleanses the eyes.
 It also gives the

-on youtube.
-She is not aware of her own blinking; it is
+youtube.
+She is not aware of her own blinking; it is fast

 Catch up with blinking: do some fast blinking, or do a squeeze